Didiévi

 Didiévi is a town in central Ivory Coast.
-It is a sub-prefecture of and the seat of Didiévi Department in Bélier Region, Lacs District.
+It is a sub-prefecture and the seat of the Didiévi Department in the Bélier Region of the Lacs District.
 Didiévi is also a commune.

 In 2014, the population of the sub-prefecture of Didiévi was 22,510.

 Villages

-The 27 villages of the sub-prefecture of Didiévi and their population in 2014 are:
+The 27 villages of the Didiévi sub-prefecture and their populations in 2014 are: